Loading Events

 About the Speakers

 Ustadh Ali Ataie is a perennial student and researcher who has been involved in interfaith activities for over two decades.
-He holds a Master’s in biblical studies, focusing on New Testament and biblical languages.
+He holds a Master’s in biblical studies, with a focus on New Testament and biblical languages.
 He also has a PhD in cultural and historical religious studies from the Graduate Theological Union.
 His doctoral work focused on Muslim hermeneutics of biblical texts, especially the Gospel of John.
 He lives in San Ramon, California, with his wife, Roya, and three daughters.
 Learn more about him at https://zaytuna.edu/academics/faculty/ali-ataie

 – More Professor Dr. Ali Ataie videos: http://mcceastbay.org/ali-ataie